AriFordsham/GHCWiki/trac-tickets.md

 # The Trac Ticket System

-The Trac ticket database provides simple but effective tracking of issues and bugs within a project.
+The Trac ticket system provides a simple but effective way to track issues and software bugs within a project.

 As the central project management element of Trac, tickets can be used for **project tasks**, **feature requests**, **bug reports**, **software support issues** among others.

-As with the [TracWiki](trac-wiki), this subsystem has been designed with the goal of making user contribution and participation as simple as possible.
-It should be as easy as possible to report bugs, ask questions, suggest improvements and discuss resolutions.
+As with the [TracWiki](trac-wiki), this subsystem has been designed to make user contribution and participation as simple as possible.

 An issue is assigned to a person who must resolve it or reassign the ticket to someone else.
 All tickets can be edited, annotated, assigned, prioritized and discussed at any time.

-However, some Trac installations may put restrictions in place about who can change what.
+However, a Trac installation may place restrictions on who can change what.
 For example, the default installation doesn't permit to non-authenticated users ("anonymous" users) to change anything, even to comment on an issue, for obvious spam prevention reasons.
-Check the local contributing policy, which you can usually find on the front page [WikiStart](wiki-start), or contact your local Trac administrator.
+Check the local contributing policy, which you can usually find on the front page of [WikiStart](wiki-start), or contact your local Trac administrator.

 ## Ticket Fields

-A  ticket contains the following information attributes:
+A ticket contains the following information:

 - **Reporter** — The author of the ticket.
-- **Type** — The nature of the ticket (for example, defect or enhancement request).
-See TicketTypes for more details.
+- **Type** — The category of the ticket.
+The default types are `defect`, `enhancement` and `task`.
-- **Component** — The project module or subsystem this ticket concerns.
+- **Component** — The project module or subsystem that this ticket concerns.
 - **Version** — Version of the project that this ticket pertains to.
-- **Keywords** — Keywords that a ticket is marked with.
+- **Keywords** — Keywords that a ticket is tagged with.
 Useful for searching and report generation.
 - **Priority** — The importance of this issue, ranging from *trivial* to *blocker*.
-A pull-down if different priorities where defined.
+A dropdown list when multiple priorities are defined.
-- **Milestone** — When this issue should be resolved at the latest.
-A pull-down menu containing a list of milestones.
+- **Milestone** — Due date of when this issue should be resolved.
+A dropdown list containing the milestones.
 - **Assigned to/Owner** — Principal person responsible for handling the issue.
-- **Cc** — A comma-separated list of other users or E-Mail addresses to notify. *Note that this does not imply responsiblity or any other policy.*
+- **Cc** — A comma-separated list of other users or email addresses to notify.
+Note that this does not imply responsibility or any other policy.
 - **Resolution** — Reason for why a ticket was closed.
 One of `fixed`, `invalid`, `wontfix`, `duplicate`, `worksforme`.
 - **Status** — What is the current status?
-One of `new`, `assigned`, `closed`, `reopened`.
+The statuses are defined in the [ticket workflow](trac-workflow#basic-ticket-workflow-customization).
+For the default workflow the statuses are `new`, `assigned`, `accepted`, `closed` and `reopened`.
-- **Summary** — A brief description summarizing the problem or issue.
+- **Summary** — A description summarizing the issue.
 Simple text without [WikiFormatting](wiki-formatting).
 - **Description** — The body of the ticket.
 A good description should be specific, descriptive and to the point.
 Accepts [WikiFormatting](wiki-formatting).

 **Notes:**

 - Versions of Trac prior to 0.9 did not have the *type* field, but instead provided a *severity* field and different default values for the *priority* field.
 This change was done to simplify the ticket model by removing the somewhat blurry distinction between *priority* and *severity*.
 However, the old model is still available if you prefer it: just add/modify the default values of the *priority* and *severity*, and optionally hide the *type* field by removing all the possible values through [trac-admin](trac-admin).

-- the [ type](http://trac.edgewall.org/intertrac/TicketTypes), [ component](http://trac.edgewall.org/intertrac/TicketComponent), version, priority and severity fields can be managed with [trac-admin](trac-admin) or with the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin.
+- The [ type](http://trac.edgewall.org/intertrac/TicketTypes), [ component](http://trac.edgewall.org/intertrac/TicketComponent), version, priority and severity fields can be managed with [trac-admin](trac-admin) or with the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin.

 - Description of the builtin *priority* values is available at [ TicketTypes](http://trac.edgewall.org/intertrac/TicketTypes%23Whyistheseverityfieldgone)